platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

 Platform.sh's environment variables configuration, so using `settings.php` directly is the recommended approach.

-Place the following at the end of `settings.php`.
+Place the following at the end of `settings.platformsh.php`.
 Note the inline comments, as you may wish to customize it further.
 Also review the `README.txt` file that comes with the redis module, as it has a great deal more information on possible configuration options.
 For instance, you may wish to not use Redis for the persistent lock if you have a custom module